-A representative from the IRPA Firm is expected to attend the Annual Meeting of Stockholders and will have the opportunity to make a statement and respond to appropriate questions of stockholders.
+A representative from the IRPA Firm is expected to attend the Annual Meeting of Stockholders and will have the opportunity to respond to appropriate questions of stockholders.

-The following table sets forth, in thousands, the aggregate fees for services rendered to us by KPMG LLP as described below (\$ in thousands): 2019 2018
+The following table sets forth, in thousands, the aggregate fees for services rendered to us by KPMG LLP as described below (\$ in thousands):

-=010 2010
+2020 2019

-Audit fees \$1,276 \$1,343
+Audit fees \$2,400 \$1,276

 Audit-related fees 140

-Tax fees -
+Tax fees

 All other fees

-Total \$1,416 \$1,343
+Total \$2,400 \$1,416

-Audit Fees: These amounts include fees for professional services rendered for the audit of the Company's annual financial statements, review of the Company's financial statements included in the Company's quarterly reports, audit of the Company's internal control over financial reporting, review of documents filed with the SEC, comfort letters, consents and certain accounting consultations in connection with the audits.
+Audit Fees: These amounts include fees for professional services rendered for the audit of the Company's annual financial statements, review of the Company's financial statements included in the Company's quarterly reports, audit of the Company's internal control over financial reporting, review of documents filed with the SEC, consents and certain accounting consultations in connection with the audits.